bdlund/bdlund/README.md

   Chatbots, virtual reality, learning analytics, and student engagement tools
 - 📚 **Academic Libraries & Information Science**
   Technology adoption, privacy and literacy, internationalization of library services
-- 🌍 **Global Development & Equity in Tech**
+- 🌍 **Global Development in Tech**
-  Tech accessibility, the digital divide, and inclusive design in the Global South
+  Tech accessibility, the digital divide, and improved design in the Global South

 ---